-Here are some facts about IVDD-related back injuries:
+Below are some facts about IVDD-related back injuries.

-If Your Dog Has It, Injury May Not Be Preventable
+If Your Dog Has It, a Back Injury May Not Be Preventable

 There ARE precautions you can take to “stack the cards in favor” of a dog with IVDD but, again, you can’t control whether they will need medical treatment or not.

-There Are Two Primary Treatments for an IVDD-Related Injury
+There Are Two Primary Treatments for an IVDD-Related Back Injury

 If your dog is struck by IVDD, there are two primary methods of treatment.

-An Injury is Most Likely to Occur Before Your Dog Is 8 Years Old
+An IVVD Injury is Most Likely to Occur Before Your Dog Is 8 Years Old

 It’s been found that most dogs who are going to develop back problems due to IVDD do so between the ages of 3 and 8 years old.